-C. Safety awareness programs for vessel operations; MFS staff or vessel operator shall provide information on safe boating procedures to all persons boarding University-owned vessels.
+C. Safety awareness programs for vessel operations; MFS staff or master shall provide information on safe boating procedures to all persons boarding University-owned vessels.
 Basic boating safety information is explained in the Safe Boating Procedures and Cold-Water Survival hand-outs (Appendix) and provided in an on-line format available for viewing and electronic signature via the Safety Programs tab on the MFS website.
-Passengers are required to sign an attendance sheet indicating their understanding of the safety regulations and are further encouraged to inform the Field Station Director/operator of any special medical needs, including food or other allergies.
-The purpose of this notification is to provide the MFS Director or other responsible operator with relevant information in the event of medical difficulties.
-All persons on

-University-owned vessels should be made aware that professional medical assistance is generally 30-90 minutes away while engaged in marine operations.
+Passengers are required to sign an attendance sheet indicating their understanding of the safety regulations and are further encouraged to inform the party chief or master of any special medical needs, including food or other allergies..
+The purpose of this notification is to provide the MFS Director or other responsible operator with relevant information in the event of medical difficulties. including food or other responsible operator with relevant information in the event of medical difficulties. <a href="All persons on University-owned vessels should be made aware that professional medical assistance is generally 30-90 minutes away while engaged in marine operations."